 I’m proud to be born and raised in Flint.
 I’m proud to represent such a diverse district in Congress—from the urban cities of Flint, Saginaw and Bay City, to the shoreline communities along Lake Huron like Tawas and Oscoda.
 During my time in Congress, I have worked on a number of issues that are unique to our district.
 They include:

-In my first year in Congress, I helped to secure $100 million in federal funding to help tear down abandoned residential buildings.
-This much-needed money is helping to remove thousands of vacant and abandoned homes in cities like Flint and Saginaw and will make our neighborhoods safer and stronger.
+- Fighting blight: I have helped to secure hundreds of millions in federal funding to help strengthen neighborhoods and tear down vacant buildings.
+This much-needed money has already helped to remove thousands of vacant and abandoned homes in Flint, Saginaw and other cities across Michigan and will make our communities safer and stronger.
 This is an issue I’ve long worked on even before coming to Congress – first as the Genesee County Treasurer and then as the President and CEO of the Center for Community Progress.

 See also information about Our District.

 “The American people have spoken loudly in opposition to Trumpcare and once again ensured its defeat.
 The Republican health care plan is deeply unpopular, yet Republicans now are pushing an even more extreme and dangerous plan that would entirely repeal the Affordable Care Act without any replacement plan.
 Simply put, Republicans would throw our health care system into chaos.